 Your string could be made out of paracord, but it could also be made out of sinew.
 The final choice is up to you.

 Flax fiber, linen, there are a ton of choices out there.
-Secure the string while bending the bow to give it a resting level of tension.
+Secure the string to the nock while bending the bow to give it a resting level of tension.

 How to Make Basic Arrows

 I could walk you through using an arrow saw, but all that does is teach you how to source the parts for yourself and assemble an arrow.
 That’s not really the know-how you came here to find.
 This is how you make arrows from what’s available.

 We’re going to use a method called flint knapping.
 This means that you use flint (or a big rock) plus whatever the material is for your arrowhead.
 We’re going to use that method plus fletching to make arrow shafts and heads.

 This is easier said than done.
 You have to forage for specific branches that line up with a good length, and you don’t want to find dried, decaying branches from the forest floor.
 Keep in mind that most arrows need to be between 20” and 32” to be effective.